CERN/TIGRE/README.md

 *To be published*, 2016

 Also, if you use any algorithm, you should reference the corresponding creator of the algorithms.
-If you dont know the article, use `citeme('NameOfFunction')` and the rigth reference will appear.
+If you don't know the article, use `citeme('NameOfFunction')` and the right reference will appear.

 ---

-<sup>1</sup> You can learn, it is very usefull!
+<sup>1</sup> You can learn, it is very useful!

 [1]: https://developer.nvidia.com/cuda-downloads